Justine-12345/Laravel-jQuery-Ajax-PetMania/README.md

 # PetMania: An Animal Shelter Web Application (Laravel with jQuery and Ajax)

-> Complete, built with  Laravel, jQuery, Ajax, JavaScript, CSS, HTML, and MySQL
+>  Built with  Laravel, jQuery, Ajax, JavaScript, CSS, HTML, and MySQL

 Welcome to PetMania, a compassionate online platform dedicated to rescuing and adopting stray dogs and cats.
 This non-profit animal shelter rescues, rehabilitates, and finds loving homes for animals in need.